 Another day, another day trip, this time to explore the ancient castles of Sintra.
 It’s an easy train journey but be sure to start early because, as you will discover, everyone loves a day trip to Sintra.
 So, yes, it’s busy, but it’s also definitely worth it.
 Start off pottering around the historic centre sans but before committing to one of the many colorful palaces, castles or gardens.
 The Palácio Nacional da Pena and Quinta de Regaleira should be your priorities, and a late lunch and carafe at Tulhas will see you through until the enormous seafood dinner you have in store tonight at Ramiro.
 In order to access this feast, however, you will need to leave Sintra early enough to be in the queue for Ramiro on the outskirts of Alfama by 5.30pm latest.
 All good things come to those who wait, and boy will you have to wait.
 But if it were possible to award a holiday a man-of-the-match, Ramiro would be it.

-Lisbon’s Botanical Gardens get a bad rap on some online reviewing sites, but when have you ever listened to the opinion on the masses?
+Day 6 of our Lisbon itinerary for 7 days takes you to Lisbon’s Botanical Gardens, which get a bad rap on some online reviewing sites, but when have you ever listened to the opinion on the masses?
 Take our word for it and spend a couple of hours roaming through the tropical fauna of the Jardim Botânico Tropical before the afternoon’s excitement.
 And by excitement, we mean a mind-bending journey through the history of traditional Portuguese tilework.
 Yes, the National Tile Museum may sound like a sleepy Sunday afternoon BBC4 documentary in building form, but it is genuinely interesting and impressive – which is more than can be said for most Sunday afternoon BBC documentaries.

 For a treat-yourself occasion on this penultimate evening, discuss tiles and your new found love of them over cocktails at rooftop bar Chapitô à Mesa, accessed through a jewellry shop.
 Dinner at two Michelin-star Belcanto by José Avillez is a short walk away, and will be a back-up dinner party zinger if guests are unimpressed by your charming and hilarious hidden chapel story.